Preapprovals

 Area wide contamination

-Area wide contamination is contaminated fill that spreads over a large area and does not have:
+Area wide contamination is contaminated fill that covers a large area and has:

 Water lots may be impacted by area wide contamination.